-- 1. Create a new Scene. - 2.
-Add a new group Container. - 3.
+1. Create a new Scene.

+- 2. Add a new group Container. - 3.
 Add a Cube Geometry to the Container. - 4.
-Add the Mt2DControl plugin to the Container (Container plugins > MultiTouchComp). - 5.
+Add the Mt2DControl plug-in to the Container. - 5.
 Open the Scene in On Air.
-Move, rotate or scale the Rectangle with the touch input device. - 6.
-Use the Mt2DControl plugin editor to modify the plugin behavior as required.
+Move, rotate or scale the Rectangle with the touch input device.

+6. Use the Mt2DControl plug-in editor to modify the plug-in behavior as required.

-• MtButton Configuration
+MtButton Configuration

-12.8.5 Mt3D Control Plugin
+14.9.5 Mt3D Control plug-in

-The Mt3D Control Plugin moves, scales, and rotates an object in 3D.
+The Mt3D Control plug-in moves, scales, and rotates an object in 3D.

-The Mt3D Control plugin provides an arc ball-like controller for the object it is attached to.
+The Mt3D Control plug-in provides an arc ball-like controller for the object it is attached to.
 When used with one finger, the object can be rotated.
-When multiple fingers are used, the object can be moved, rotated and scaled in a 2D plane (the same as the Mt2D Control Plugin).
+When multiple fingers are used, the object can be moved, rotated and scaled in a 2D plane (the same as the Mt2D Control plug-in).

-Note: This plugin is located in: Built-ins -> Container Plugins -> MultiTouchComp
+Note: This plug-in is located in: Built Ins -> Container plug-ins -> MultiTouchComp

-- Mt3D Configuration - 2D Configuration
+- Mt3D Configuration

+- · 2D Configuration

 - Output Configuration

-- Events and Notifications
+- · Events and Notifications

-- To Create a Simple Scene with the Mt3D Control Plugin
+- To Create a Simple Scene with the Mt3D Control plug-in